Newtown Cunningham: History and name

 Evidence of ancient settlement in the area, from the Iron Age onwards, includes the ringfort at Grianan of Aileach.
 Also nearby is the sixteenth-century Burt Castle.

 The area of Newtown Cunningham was historically known as Culmacatrain.
 Like nearby Manorcunningham, the village takes its current name from John Cunningham, originally from Kilbirnie, Ayrshire, in Scotland, who was among the settlers granted lands in County Donegal during the 17th century Plantation of Ulster.

 The village's architecture includes stately Anglo-Irish "big houses", now known as the Manse and the Castle, which reflect the village's colonial and Presbyterian history.

 Economy and community

 Newtowncunningham's long Main Street once formed part of the busy N13 trunk road connecting Letterkenny with Derry.
 A bypass diverted the N13 around the village in 1985.

-Many of the village's businesses either closed or moved to locations along the bypass, gradually divesting the village of economic activity.
+After the bypass opened, a number of the village's businesses either closed or moved to locations along the bypass, gradually divesting the village of economic activity.
+Newtowncunningham has several grocery stores and a filling station.
+The village also has an An Post post office outlet.
+Other businesses include several takeaways, a credit union and a pharmacy.

 As of the early 21st century, residential developments were built at both ends of Newtown Cunningham, and the village's population expanded by over 50% (from 663 to 1,080 inhabitants) between the 2002 and 2016 census.
 A number of retail and service outlets were also built, and an industrial estate area located at the Letterkenny end of the village contains a number of retail outlets.

 Newtown Cunningham is located close to Blanket Nook, a wetland area and bird sanctuary that is a wintering site for the rare whooper swan.